stemcomputerscienceclub/Ambassadors-Program/README.md

-# CS & Tech Ambassadors Program
+# STME CSC Ambassadors Program

 A web application for managing the CS & Tech Club's Ambassador Program with email verification (OTP) functionality and Google Sheets integration for referral tracking.